$0.50 and 70 Minute Whole Wheat Apple Banana Bread

 - Large spoon for mixing

 - Preheat the oven to 375F.
-If using frozen bananas, defrost in the microwave until soft.
+If using frozen bananas, defrost them in the microwave until soft.

 - Combine flax seeds with hot water in one of the small bowl, stir and let sit for ~5 minutes until the water gets soupy.
 This is a flax egg!
-It is used instead of eggs in your recipe!
-For more on flax eggs see Tip #2 and for more recipes using Flax Eggs see $0.50 and 90 Minute Zucchini Olive Oil Bread!
+It is used instead of eggs in this recipe!

 - Line loaf pan with parchment paper (like you're making $5 and 30 Minute Cardamom Squares) or grease with grapeseed oil.